sirichandana492/Infosys_Gesture_Volume_control/README.md

-🎛️ Gesture Volume Control using Hand Gestures
+🧠 PROJECT OVERVIEW

-Control your system volume effortlessly with just your hand gestures — no need to touch your keyboard or mouse!
+This project demonstrates contactless volume control using computer vision and hand-tracking technology.
+The system recognizes hand gestures in real-time and adjusts the system volume based on the distance between the thumb and index finger.
+It uses MediaPipe for hand landmark detection and OpenCV for visualizing gestures on the webcam feed.

-This project uses computer vision and hand-tracking technology powered by OpenCV, MediaPipe, and PyAutoGUI to adjust your device’s volume based on the distance between your fingers in real time.
+🔍 OBJECTIVE

-🧠 Project Overview
+To develop an AI-based gesture recognition system that allows users to control volume without physical contact — making it an interactive, hygienic, and modern way to interact with digital devices.

-This project allows users to increase or decrease system volume using predefined hand gestures detected through the webcam.
+⚙️ TECHNOLOGIES USED

-By tracking specific landmarks of your hand (like the thumb and index finger tips), it measures their distance and maps it to the system volume level dynamically.
+🐍 Python

-It’s built with Python and runs on a simple, clean Streamlit web interface for ease of use.
+📸 OpenCV — for real-time camera access and image processing ✋ MediaPipe — for detecting and tracking hand landmarks 🔊 PyCaw / PyAutoGUI / OS module — for controlling system or media volume

 ✨ Features

 ✅ Real-time hand detection using MediaPipe Hands